-Teaching and Learning Methods: Lectures, exercise sessions, lab sessions, and potentially homework assignments including both problem solving and programming of learned methods.
-Each session starts summarizing key concepts from previous lecture.
-Part of each lecture is dedicated to illustrative examples and exercises.
+Teaching and Learning Methods: Lectures, exercise sessions, and lab sessions.
+Each lecture starts summarizing key concepts from previous lecture.
+Part of each lecture is often dedicated to illustrative examples and exercises.

 - S. Shalev-Shwartz and S. Ben-David, “Understanding Machine Learning”, Cambridge University Press

 - M. Mohri, A. Rostamizadeh, and A. Talwalkar, “Foundations of Machine Learning”, MIT Press

 Basic knowledge in linear algebra, probability, and calculus

 - Preliminaries & Recap on ML basics

 - Basic fundamentals of deep learning

 - Autoencoders and End-to-End Communication Systems

 - Applications to autonomous networked systems and Internet of Intelligent Things (IoIT)